Francisco Guerrero (character): Supporting characters

 Much of El Gato Negro's character is defined by the supporting characters that surround him as well as their interactions between each other.
 The most important supporting role in the El Gato Negro mythos is filled by Agustin Guerrero.
 The few characters who know of El Gato Negro’s secret identity include mechanic Antonio Trujillo and martial artist James Takayuki, both of whom supply the hero with equipment.
 Other supporting characters include Miguel Bustamonte, a recurring character since his first introduction, and pool shark informant Enrique “Rata” Armendariz.
 Narcilina Montoya is a recurring love interest, although Francisco’s activities as El Gato Negro often prevent him from pursuing a more meaningful relationship.

 El Gato Negro is known to join forces with fellow superheroes in order to reach a shared goal.
 He is close friends with the hero Relampago and an ally of Team Tejas, despite his refusal to join the government-funded group.
 El Gato Negro has also been known to team-up with the anti-hero known as L-7, despite their differing views on vigilante justice.
 He has often been paired up with characters outside of the Azteca Productions' universe, such as Hector Cantú and Carlos Castellanos' Baldo as well as guest-starring in David Álvarez's Yenny, although these are usually deemed non-continuity storylines.

 Enemies

 El Gato Negro’s enemies vary from common thugs to outlandish supervillains, some of which have tragic origin stories leading them to a life of crime, while others are simply fueled by their own greed, lust for power, or desire to cause as much chaos as possible.
 Recurring antagonists include El Graduado, The Dogs of War, Boss Ochoa, El Observador, Dirge, Spring-Heeled Jack, Graveyard, The Anaconda, and Autoheist.

 In other media

-Film
+Film adaptation

-As of January 2016,Richard Dominguez is currently working with writer-turned-director, Michael S. Moore in directing and filming a live-action short-film adaptation titled "El Gato Negro:Prey".
+As of January 2016, Richard Dominguez was currently working with writer-turned-director Michael S. Moore in directing and filming a live-action short-film adaptation titled El Gato Negro: Prey.

+Television adaptation

+In February 2019, Deadline Hollywood reported that MGM Television is developing an El Gato Negro television series, with Diego Boneta starring and executive producing the series through his production company Three Amigos, and with Joel Novoa co-executive producing.
+In September 2019, Robert Rodriguez joined the project to direct and executive produce, with the series originally set to be on Apple TV+.

+In February 2024, Amazon Prime Video (which owns MGM) greenlit the series, now titled El Gato, for production in the spring of 2024.